 Coronavirus (COVID-19) and the AAC process

-Please read the RCR position on coronavirus (COVID-19) and the AAC process
+Read the RCR position on coronavirus (COVID-19) and the AAC process (17 March 2020)

-There is a statutory requirement for a College representative from the RCR to sit on each AAC panel in England, Wales and Northern Ireland.
+- There is a statutory requirement for a representative from the RCR to sit on each AAC panel in England, Wales and Northern Ireland.
 This is to ensure that candidates have completed the correct training and are eligible for appointment.

-- The guidance does not apply to Foundation Trusts, however the 2005 Concordat between Medical Royal Colleges and the Foundation Trusts Networks (revised in 2010), recognises the mutal benefits of the AAC process.
+- The guidance does not apply to foundation trusts, however the 2005 Concordat between Medical Royal Colleges and the Foundation Trusts Networks (revised in 2010), recognises the mutal benefits of the AAC process.

 Please email the AAC team if you have any questions.